-Craig Robertson is a media historian with expertise in the history of information technologies, identification documents, print culture, and surveillance.
+Craig Robertson is a media historian with expertise in the history of paperwork, information technologies, identification documents, and surveillance.
 In this research he defines media in terms of the recording, storage and circulation of information.
 His research engages with key debates in media studies, communication studies, history, and cultural studies.

 Dr. Robertson is working on a book-length history of the filing cabinet in which he argues the filing cabinet is a pivotal information technology that radically transformed the collection, storage, and retrieval of information.
 The key themes in the book center on changing relationships amongst conceptions of information, labor, time, and space.

 His interest in paper, information, and work had its initial outings in research on the passport, notably The Passport in America: The History of a Document (Oxford, 2010).
 This book sought to answer the question, how was it that a piece of paper became accepted as a reliable answer to the question, Who are you?
 In attempting to answer that question, Robertson argued that debates about the use of the passport provided important insights into understandings of objectivity standardization, truth, and bureaucratic labor as well as refracting shifting anxieties about class, race, gender, national identity, and citizenship.